-- Ordinal level of measurement.
-To calculate the median, it is necessary to order the values of the variable.
-To do this, the variable must have an ordinal, interval, or ratio level of measurement.
-That is, variables that have a nominal scale of measurement, but no more than nominal, cannot be ordered.
-For example, the median cannot be determined for a variable such as political party preference, sex, religious preference, or ethnicity.
-These represent different characteristics of individuals, but such characteristics cannot be ordered as less than or greater than other characteristics they are just different characteristics.
-Values of variables such as attitudes or opinions (ordinal), and income or age (interval and ratio), can be ordered as less than, greater than, or equal to other values, so the median can be obtained for these variables. - Methods.
+- Methods.
 In the case of ungrouped data, list the values in order (low to high or high to low) and determine the middle value.
 In the case of data grouped into discrete categories, the median is at the value of the variable where the fifty per cent point of the cumulative percentage distribution occurs.
-Where data are grouped into continuous intervals, the median is in the category where the cumulative percentage distribution reaches the fifty per cent point.
-Interpolation using the formula or diagram presented in these notes can be used to obtain a more precise value of the median. - Middle or typical value.
+When the variable is continuous so that the data are grouped into intervals, the median is in the category where the cumulative percentage distribution reaches the fifty per cent point.
+Interpolation using the formula or diagram can then be used to obtain a more precise estimate of the median. - Middle or typical value.
 The median denotes the middle value of a set of values or of a distribution.
 As a result, the median is sometimes considered a typical value, in the sense that it is near the centre or middle of a distribution.
 Consider the following from Statistics Canada.